stalniy/react-template-compiler/README.md

 Compiles Vue templates into React render function

+## Motivation

+* Easy syntax that's similar to HTML, supported by most IDEs
+* Utilize Web Components standard (single component file, slots, CSS4) knowledge instead of custom solutions
+* Clear separation of presentation and logic - zero HTML in component logic
+* Declarative coding ensures that the HTML that you write and the HTML you inspect look nearly identical.
+* Performance: exclude static trees from diffing algorithms
+* Reduce boilerplate when working with forms
+* Reduce boilerplate passing event handlers and binding methods to `this`

+## Why not use JSX?

+Some love JSX, some don't.
+I don't.
+More specifically, it seems that JSX is only a good fit for components with very little HTML inside.

+## Value

-This will allow to write React components in a Single Component File, similar to how we do for Vue
+Compiler allows to write React components in a Single Component File, similar to how it's done for Vue

 ```html
 <template>